nirmalyabag20/Bank-Loan-Risk-Customer-Behavior-Analysis/README.md

 •	Key Insights

 •	Tools Used

-•	Project Structure

-•	How to Run the Project

-•	Conclusion
 ________________________________________
 ## Project Overview
 This project analyzes a bank loan dataset to understand borrower behavior, loan characteristics, and factors associated with loan default risk.